-Last year, the residents of a nondescript backstreet in the Birmingham inner city neighbourhood of Balsall Heath were surprised, to say the least, to find themselves at the heart of a major media storm.
+The residents of a nondescript backstreet in the Birmingham inner city neighbourhood of Balsall Heath were surprised, to say the least, to find themselves at the heart of a major media storm in 2019.

 By the conclusion of months of anti-LGBTQ protests (See ‘Veil of Ignorance’ – 14th Jan 2020) hundreds of demonstrators had descended on the street and reporters from the major TV news outlets were in attendance, with their hi-tech transmitter vans filling the curb side.